ishitamed19/SakhiTracker/README.md

   1. React JS - It is an open-source JavaScript library used for building user interfaces.
 We have used React along with HTML and JSX to create our single page web application.
   2. Material UI - It's a React-based library that provides rich-looking UI ccomponents
   3. Firbase - It's a database service provided by Google.
 We use this for storing activity log of the user.
+  4. Amazon Amplify - Website has been deployed on this

 ## Features added to the basic project :